lovittl/ClassProject/README.md

             The software is to be designed for use on a pc.
 ## Directory Structure
 • docs contains design and requirements documentation
-• coded contains the Visual Studio solution
+• code contains the Visual Studio solution